nmehdiyev/rutube-ok-vkvideo-embed/readme.md

 - Automatically detects the platform (VK Video, OK.ru, or Rutube) from the URL.
 - Generates an iframe embed code or returns the video URL.
+- Provides a `getPlatform` method to identify the platform directly from a URL.
 - Configurable iframe size, frameborder, and fullscreen options.

 ## Installation